ropensci/roweb3/content/blog/2022-03-18-ropensci-news-digest-march-2022/index.md

 ### Next coworking sessions

-Join us for social coworking & office hours monthly on 1st Tuesdays!
+Join us for social coworking & office hours monthly on first Tuesdays!
 Hosted by Steffi LaZerte and various community hosts.
 Everyone welcome.
 No RSVP needed.
 Consult our [Events](/events) page to find your local time and how to join.

 Our next sessions are: